-An accident, even if there are no injuries, can be frightening, stressful and confusing.
+When you have been involved in a car accident, it can be frightening, stressful, and confusing.
 Your adrenaline is rushing, and your brain is still trying to figure out what to do next.
-These tips offer you simple and sound advice to keep you and your passengers safe while also managing the scene.
+You need to do a few key things to ensure you and others are protected.
+There are many ways to avoid a car accident.
+However, once it happens, you need to know what to do and what questions to ask for your insurance claim.
+These tips offer you sound advice to keep you and your passengers safe as you manage the accident scene.

 Move Away from Traffic

-The first thing you want to do is to get away from the flow of traffic if you can move your vehicle.
-If possible, move the cars to the shoulder or side of the road.
-If you cannot move your car, at least get yourself out of the flow of traffic by exiting the vehicle and moving to the side of the road.
+Once you have determined that everyone is safe, you might want to get away from the flow of traffic.
+If possible, you should move the cars to the shoulder or side of the road.
+If you cannot drive your vehicle, at least get yourself out of the traffic flow by exiting the car and moving to the side of the road.
 It is not unusual for secondary accidents to occur when disabled vehicles are blocking traffic.
-Wait to make any phone calls until you are safely away from moving vehicles.
+Unless someone needs immediate help, you should wait to make any phone calls until you are safely away from moving vehicles.

 Contact Emergency Services

+Even in a minor accident, you want to contact the police to get an official legal accident report.
+These official documents will be important when you need to make a claim with your insurance company.
 As soon as you are safely out of traffic, call 911 to get emergency services on the way.
 Don’t try to direct or block traffic as the authorities will take care of that when they arrive.
-The dispatcher will send EMS, police and fire apparatus to deal with the crash scene.
-Although police may not be able to determine fault at the scene, they will document everything they see and put it in a police report that can be turned over to your insurance company.
+The dispatcher will send EMS, police, and fire vehicles to deal with the crash scene.
+Although police may not determine fault at the scene, they will document everything and put it in a police report that can be turned over to your insurance company.

-If another driver is involved in the collision, you must provide them with your insurance information and they must provide you with theirs as well.
-It is helpful to know what your insurance will cover before an accident, so you are better prepared should one occur.
-Some insurance companies have tow truck preferences, so you may need to reach out to them before calling a tow truck.
-Most insurance companies have 24-hour claims department, so no matter what time of day or night the accident occurs, you may be able to speak to someone.
+If another driver is involved in the collision, you must provide them with your insurance information.
+They must also provide you with their insurance.
+Before an accident, it is helpful to know what your insurance will cover should one occur with your vehicle.
+Some insurance companies have tow truck preferences, and you may need to reach out to them before calling a tow truck.
+Most insurance companies have 24-hour claims departments too.
+No matter what time of day or night the accident happens, you may be able to speak to someone at your insurance company.